pemj/crawlblr/README.md

 Current status:
 seems to work.
 We only have it running with one database worker, but it seems to be running okay.
 We'll see how it actually runs on ACISS soon.

+BELAY THAT
+just ran into this guy:

+crawlblr/dbQ.py", line 35, in dbQ
+sqlite3.OperationalError: disk I/O error
+I guess we can catch that error and retry?
+Who knows what the hell this is all about though.

 division of labor: